tomas-sucena/2023-FEUP-PFL-Proj2/README.md

 #### Executing the Bytecode

-We created a single function for executing the bytecode instructions, appropriately named `run`.
+We created a single function for executing the bytecode instructions, fittingly named `run`.
 It is pretty straightforward, so, for brevity, we won't detail how each individual instruction is processed.
 However, they all fall into one of the following categories:

 * **Push a literal to the stack**